dekuNukem/duckyPad/getting_started.md

 ### Using the duckyPad configurator

-Mount the SD card on your computer and launch the app.
+Remove the SD card from duckyPad, mount it on your computer and launch the app.
 It should look like this:

 ![Alt text](resources/pics/app/unselected.png)